School Provides Adequate Health Services (Staff Reported)

 For more information on health care, see kidsdata.org’s Research & Links section.

-Parent reports from 2016 show that 42% of the state's children receive care within a medical home, compared to 49% nationwide.
-In California counties with data, estimates of children receiving care within a medical home ranged from 33% (Imperial) to 50% (Placer).
+Parent reports from 2016-2017 show that 43% of the state's children received care within a medical home, compared with 49% nationwide.
+Across California regions, estimates of children receiving care within a medical home ranged from 32% (Imperial County) to 55% (Placer County).

-In 2013-14, an estimated 88% of California youth ages 12-17 received a routine health check-up within the past 12 months, up from about 77% in 2001.
-However, about 7% of all California children—and 10% of lower-income children—had no usual source of health care in 2013-14.
-Estimates by race/ethnicity ranged from 5% (multiracial and white) to 11% (African American/black) with no usual source of care.
-Among children who did have a regular source of care, the majority (63%) used a doctor’s office or HMO, rather than hospitals, clinics, urgent care, emergency rooms, or other settings.
-For children living below 200% of the Federal Poverty Level, only 48% used a doctor’s office or HMO, compared to 77% for children from higher-income families.
+In 2015-2016, an estimated 88% of California youth ages 12-17 received a routine health check-up within the past 12 months, up from 77% in 2001.
+However, around 10% of all California children—and 12% of lower-income children—had no usual source of health care in 2015-16.
+Estimates by race/ethnicity ranged from 7% (African American/black, multiracial, and white) to 34% (American Indian/Alaska Native) with no usual source of care.
+Among children who did have a regular source of care, the majority (61%) used a doctor's office or HMO, rather than hospitals, clinics, urgent care, emergency rooms, or other settings.
+For children living below 200% of the federal poverty threshold, only 45% used a doctor's office or HMO, compared to 75% for children from higher-income families.

 Children with health insurance are more likely to receive needed medical care, are less likely to have costly hospitalizations, and tend to perform better in school than their uninsured peers (1).
 Providing quality, accessible, and affordable health care to all children requires comprehensive insurance coverage and an appropriately trained and compensated provider base including a sufficient number of subspecialists; it also requires effective systems of care including medical homes and parental understanding about what care is needed and how to obtain it (2, 3, 4).
 Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (2, 5).